youngkevinw/codechallenge/README.md

 ### isValidStatus
 Checks whether the provided status is one of the allowed types (Yes, No, or Maybe).

+## Installation
+Use `npm ci` to install dependencies.
+This is HIGHLY recommended.

 ## Testing
 run Jest via `npm test ` at root level.